brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 6 bht.md

 # Ephesians 6:6 Commentary Help Text

 ## BHT:
-When serving our earthly masters, it is common for us to seek their approval and work diligently only when they are watching.
-However, as followers of Christ, our mindset should be different.
-We should strive to please God above all else and not be people-pleasers.
-In doing so, we are called to do the will of God from the depths of our hearts, with sincerity and wholeheartedness.
-This means faithfully serving our masters even when they are not present, recognizing that our ultimate service is to our unseen but ever-present Master, Christ himself.
+In our daily lives, it is important for us to not just be men-pleasers, seeking to please others only when they are watching us.
+Instead, as servants of Christ, we should strive to do the will of God from the depths of our hearts.
+This means giving our best effort in all that we do, whether our masters or authorities are present or not.
+Our ultimate aim should be to seek to please God, for He is always watching and knows the motives of our hearts.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: